openebs/website/docs/main/user-guides/replicated-engine-user-guide/advanced-operations/snapshot-restore.md

 ---
+id: snapshot-restore
-Title: Volume Restore from a Snapshot
+title: Volume Restore from Snapshot
+keywords:
+ - Snapshot Restore
+description: This guide explains about the Snapshot Restore feature.
 ---
 Volume restore from an existing snapshot will create an exact replica of a storage volume captured at a specific point in time.
 They serve as an essential tool for data protection, recovery, and efficient management in Kubernetes environments.
 This article provides a step-by-step guide on how to create a volume restore.

 ## Prerequisites